Walgreens The Thread

 Calcium ensures smooth communication between our nerves

-Our nervous system is responsible for detecting impulses from our surrounding environment and within our bodies and spreading the information so that we can react accordingly.
-The nervous system works through a complex network of nerve cells, called neurons, that communicate with each other at lightning speed with the help of calcium.
+Our nervous system is responsible for detecting impulses from our surrounding environment and within our bodies, and transmitting the messages so that we can react accordingly.
+The nervous system works through a complex network of nerve cells, called neurons, that can communicate with each other at rapid speed with the help of calcium.

 When an impulse reaches the end of one neuron, the presence of calcium triggers the release of neurotransmitters, which share the message from that neuron to the next, enabling the chain reaction of communication to continue.
-Without calcium, our nerves would not be able to communicate with each other, and we wouldn't be able to function.
+Without calcium, our nerves wouldn't be able to function properly.

 How does calcium help with blood clotting?

 Blood clotting is the process that heals our damaged blood vessels and stops bleeding.
 This process happens through a cascade of events that help platelets accumulate at the sites of wounds and form a clot.
 Calcium is a key regulator of this process by activating several proteins that are important in the actual coagulation of blood platelets.
 By controlling the activation of these important factors in the blood-clotting process, calcium can initiate and halt the coagulation cascade.
-Therefore, we need calcium in order to heal our wounds and prevent excessive bleeding when a blood vessel is injured.
+Therefore, calcium helps the body heal wounds and prevents excessive bleeding when a blood vessel is injured.

 How does calcium affect enzymes in the body?